ec-europa/europa-component-library/docs/Migrating-v3.md

 ## Resources specifics

 - logo file names have been homogenized between EC and EU, using the pattern `logo-(ec|eu)--(language).svg`
+- all icons have been grouped in a single cateory, instead of having different ones (branded, general, ...)

 ## Presets / themes